FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/40-DebuggerTips/index.md

 }
 ```

->Other useful attributes are DebuggerHidden, DebuggerBrowsable and DebuggerTypeProxy
+>Other useful attributes are DebuggerHidden, DebuggerBrowsable and DebuggerTypeProxy.